 Contemporary accommodations are available at the centrally located Samaria Hotel, which is close to the Old Town and shop-lined cobbled streets.

 IT'S WORTH THE DRIVE

-Rent a car and venture out from Chania to view more of the breathtaking landscapes and explore the local attractions that make Crete so magical.
+Rent a car and venture out from Chania to view more of the breathtaking landscapes

 High style by the seaside, Ammos Hotel is like a mini-resort just outside of the city.